-LAKE HARMONY, Pa. — After spending the afternoon on Jack Frost Mountain, Wiley and I headed for
+LAKE HARMONY, Pa. — After spending the afternoon on Jack Frost Mountain, The Videographer and I headed for

 Big Boulder.
 We drove the private toll road (25¢) connecting the two ski areas, winding through Split Rock, a pleasant resort community on Lake Harmony, over to Big Boulder.
 We arrived just after opening and bypassed the lodge and headed straight to the slopes.